 More children and adults under 40 die of a brain tumour than from any other cancer, yet brain tumours receive just one per cent of the national spend on cancer research.
 Currently the treatments available are complex and hazardous surgery to remove the tumour and radiotherapy or chemotherapy.
 Despite the advances in science and the growing opportunities for neurological investigation unless we significantly increase research funding it could take another 100 years to find a cure.

-Money raised across the region help towards funding research at the Brain Tumour Research Centre of Excellence at Plymouth University.
+Money raised across the region help towards funding research at the Brain Tumour Research Centre of Excellence at University of Plymouth.

 Brain Tumour Research is on a mission to raise £7 million per year in order to support their four Research Centres of Excellence and establish three more.

 Sue Farrington Smith, Chief Executive of Brain Tumour Research added: “Brain tumours are the biggest cancer killer of children and adults under 40 and more research is critical to improve outcomes for patients.
-We are delighted to become Plymouth University’s official charity partner and look forward to working closely with staff, students and residents in the region to raise funds.”
+We are delighted to become University of Plymouth's official charity partner and look forward to working closely with staff, students and residents in the region to raise funds.”